mariosotil/river-framework/README.md

 Well, one year ago, I seemed like a good idea to publish that work as an open source project and share it with another IBM Notes developers that maybe can found it useful too.
 I asked to my employer but, for contractual issues, I couldn't publish the source code written in working hours.
 It's understandable.
 So, I started to design and write a new one in Java *in my spare time, in my home* some months ago (if my boss is reading this :-).
 The design is different to the original in LotusScript, and incorporate all the features that I would like to have, but I can't add because LotusScript language limitations.

 I expected that this work be useful for you.
-I'll be looking forward for your ideas, comments or questions.
+I'll be looking forward for your ideas, comments or questions at mario.sotil@gmail.com